Multi-tenancy

 Tenant control in filters

 For tables, selection lists, multiple selection and data pickers, there is the "Is contained in clients" operator.
-If the UserID is compared, only the entries assigned to the corresponding tenant will be shown.
+If a comparison is made with the user ID, only the entries assigned to the corresponding client are displayed.

 Tenant control in distribution lists